pratikgajjar/go-backend.how/content/posts/the-psychology-of-seeking-help.md

 These people have exerted all their effort to solve the issue but haven't succeeded.
 They turn to others as a last resort, hoping for that one piece of advice that will resolve their problem.

-- **Characteristics:**
+### Characteristics

 - Exhaustive list of attempted solutions
 - High frustration level
 - Eager for guidance

 ## The Unrelated Connector